Hamze-Hammami/Issac-Point-Net/readme.md

 # Isaac Point Net 🚀

 ## Overview
-Isaac Point Net is an open-source project that provides a structured approach to:
+Isaac Point Net is an open-source project that provides a structured approach to 3D pixel and cuboid training machine learning model with pytorch and issac sim:
-- **📡 Capturing point cloud data** in Isaac Sim using Physics LiDAR.

 ### **Scene & PCD Data (through ISSAC)**